 Apple Watch review: Design

-After spending four months with the Apple Watch, there is some debate among the Macworld team about whether it is a great or terrible product.
-However, we can all agree that the Apple Watch is beautifully designed and engineered.
-It has a chunky, rounded body that reminds us of the original iPhone, but with a modern look and feel.
-Holding the Apple Watch is incredibly satisfying, and it sits comfortably on the wrist.
+After spending four months with the Apple Watch, the male half of the Macworld team engages in a lively debate about whether the device is a great product or a terrible one.
+They both agree that the Apple Watch is beautifully designed and engineered, with an appealing look and feel.
+Its chunky, rounded body is reminiscent of the original iPhone, yet has a modern and satisfying appearance.
+Additionally, the Apple Watch is comfortable to wear on the wrist.

 Apple Watch review: Dimensions

 The Apple Watch is available in two sizes: the 38mm model (measuring approximately 38.6 x 33.3 x 10.5mm) and the 42mm model (measuring approximately 42.0 x 35.9 x 10.5mm).
 Both sizes have a thickness of 10.5mm.

 Here’s an example of how the 38mm Apple Watch looks on Karen’s wrist: